 Employment Agreement with our Chief Financial Officer.
-In 2015, we entered into an employment agreement with Rudy C. Howard, our Chief Financial Officer, which provides for a term through December 31, 2018, a base salary of not less than \$325,000, and a target cash bonus of 40% of base salary, based on achievement of performance targets.
+In 2015, we entered into an employment agreement with Rudy C. Howard, our Chief Financial Officer, which provides for a term through December 31, 2018, a base salary of not less than \$325,000, and a target cash bonus of 40% of base salary, based on achievement of performance targets, provided that the bonus shall be prorated for 2015.
 In connection with our IPO, we issued to our Chief Financial Officer an option to purchase up to 114,844 shares of our Class A common stock, at an exercise price of \$15.00 per share, which option vests in three equal annual installments beginning on July 29, 2016.
-Our Chief Financial Officer is also eligible to receive an annual performance bonus in respect of each completed fiscal year with a target value of \$450,000 (payable in stock options, restricted stock or restricted stock units or, at our election, in cash).
+Our Chief Financial Officer is also eligible to receive an annual performance bonus in respect of each completed fiscal year (commencing with fiscal year 2016 but prorated for 2015) with a target value of \$450,000 (payable in stock options, restricted stock or restricted stock units or, at our election, in cash).
 The actual payout may be higher or lower based on actual performance.
 The employment agreement does not specify the performance metrics and goals for the annual target cash and equity awards, which metrics and goals will be established by the Compensation Committee at the beginning of each applicable fiscal year.
-Such equity or cash award will generally vest in three equal installments of 33.33% on each anniversary of the date of grant, subject to acceleration of vesting upon certain qualifying terminations on or within the 12-month period following a change-in-control.
+Such equity or cash award will generally vest in three equal installments of 33.33% on each anniversary of the date of grant, subject to acceleration of vesting upon certain qualifying terminations on or within the 12 month period following a change-in-control.